Know When to Help

 At Law Office of Alexandra White, PC, we can help point you in the right direction for how to help your child throughout your divorce.
 Your needs are our priority, and we will do what it takes to meet those needs.

-Learn more about our firm or schedule a consultation by calling us at (303) 647-4245 or by visiting our website.
+Learn more about our firm or schedule a free consultation by calling us at (303) 647-4245 or by visiting our website.